yetanalytics/xapipe/README.md

-      --conn-io-thread-count THREADS             Connection Manager I/O Thread Pool Size, default is number of processors --get-buffer-size SIZE            10       Size of GET response buffer --batch-timeout TIMEOUT           200      Msecs to wait for a fully formed batch --job-id ID                                Job ID
+      --conn-io-thread-count THREADS             Connection Manager I/O Thread Pool Size, default is number of processors --get-buffer-size SIZE            10       Size of GET response buffer --batch-timeout TIMEOUT           200      Msecs to wait for a fully formed batch --template-profile-url URL        []       Profile URL/location from which to apply statement template filters --template-id IRI                 []       Statement template IRIs to filter on --pattern-profile-url URL         []       Profile URL/location from which to apply statement pattern filters --pattern-id IRI                  []       Pattern IRIs to filter on --job-id ID                                Job ID
       --statement-buffer-size SIZE               Desired size of statement buffer --batch-buffer-size SIZE                   Desired size of statement batch buffer